carrillojp/home/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
-I'm Juan Pablo, I'm currently doing a MSc. in Physics at the Physics Department of the Faculty of Physical and Mathematical Sciences in the University of Chile.
-I work in the Microfluidics and Active Matter Laboratory in this place, making experiments with soil bacteria in synthetic porous media microfabricated with optical and soft litography.
+I'm Juan Pablo, I'm currently doing a MSc. in Physics at the [Physics Department of the Faculty of Physical and Mathematical Sciences in the University of Chile](http://dfi.uchile.cl/) and the [Millennium Nucleus Physics of Active Matter](https://activematter.dfi.uchile.cl/).
+I work in the area of Microfluidics and Active Matter in the Out-of-Equilibrium Matter Laboratory in this place, making experiments with soil bacteria in synthetic porous media microfabricated with optical and soft litography.

+My academics interest are focused in the Biophysics, Active Matter and Microfluidics.